 - If you’re a young person just starting out in life as an adult, how much is your future worth?

 I want to hire an attorney, but I don’t know how to choose the right Crestview attorney?

 If you have decided that you want to hire a private attorney, but you don’t know how to choose, here is a suggestion: Call several attorneys.
 Meet with them.
 Get a sense of how they approach their cases.
 See if they will treat you like a person, or just a case number.

 All attorneys are NOT the same.
 You need the best criminal defense attorneys you can find.
 This decision will have a bigger impact on the outcome of your case than anything else.

 We would like to be one of the law firms that you call.
 We’ll be glad to meet with you for free and explain what we can do for you.

 The next step is up to you.

-If you have been accused of Sexual Battery, Lewd or Lascivious Behavior, Unlawful Sexual Activity with Certain Minors, Traveling to Meet a Minor for Sexual Activity, Soliciting a Child for Sex Using a Computer, or any sexually related crime in Crestview, call Flaherty & Merrifield at (850) 398-8098.
+If you or a loved one have been accused of Sexual Battery, Lewd or Lascivious Behavior, Unlawful Sexual Activity with Certain Minors, Traveling to Meet a Minor for Sexual Activity, Soliciting a Child for Sex Using a Computer, or any sexually related crime in Crestview, call Flaherty & Merrifield today at (850) 398-8098 for a free consultation.